Key information

 A single case of measles should be considered an outbreak and result in an appropriate outbreak response.
 Practitioners should have a low index of suspicion for notification, and all suspected clinical cases should be self-isolated immediately and notified to the medical officer of health.

-The standard clinical case definition for measles is ‘an illness characterised by all of the following: generalised maculopapular rash, starting on the head and neck; fever (at least 38°C if measured) present at the time of rash onset; and cough or coryza or conjunctivitis or Koplik’s spots present at the time of rash onset’.
+The standard clinical case definition for measles is ‘an illness characterised by all of the following: generalised maculopapular rash, starting on the head and neck then spreading down and out and fading; fever (at least 38°C if measured) present at the time of rash onset; and cough and/or coryza and/or conjunctivitis and/or Koplik’s spots present at the time of rash onset’.

 It is important that the diagnosis be laboratory confirmed, as many viral infections can mimic measles.

-For more details on diagnosis, refer to the ‘Measles’ chapter of the online Communicable Disease Control Manual.
+For more details on case definition, diagnosis and management, refer to the ‘Measles’ chapter of the online Communicable Disease Control Manual.

 12.8.2.
 Post-exposure prophylaxis